 Phytopure™ Krill Oil is a source of omega-3 derived from krill that is naturally found in Antarctic waters.
+Learn more about what krill oil is.
 The species of krill are packed full of long-chain omega-3 fatty acids which are recognised by the body because they are mostly attached to phospholipids, and thus result in higher cellular incorporation.
 Phytopure™ Krill Oil has no fishy aftertaste and yields a favourable vanilla scent which are available for those 12 years and older.
 Those between the ages of 6-12 years should consumer under supervision.

 Omega-3 fatty acids are essential nutrients that can have a significant impact on brain development and cognitive function in children.
 By including fatty fish and other omega-3-rich foods or supplements in your child’s diet, you can help to support their brain health and give them the best possible start in life.

 |1.
 Kidd PM.
 Omega-3 DHA and EPA for cognition, behavior, and mood: clinical findings and structural-functional synergies with cell membrane phospholipids.
 Altern Med Rev. 2007;12(3):207-227.
 Available from: https://pubmed.ncbi.nlm.nih.gov/18072818/